setzexe/MainProjects/README.md

 # Main Projects
-Projects with real world use / Display beyond simple python syntax
+Projects with real world use / Display beyond simple syntax

 Main branch holds files without notes, for anyone to use